Horticulture Tips for March

 - Begin planting cool season vegetable crops like radishes, beets and broccoli.

 - Wrap up cutting back ornamental grasses and liriope very soon.
-Look closely before cutting back as you do not want to cut back the tips of this year’s new growth or the plants will look bad all season long.
+Most of these plants are already actively growing.
+Look closely before cutting back as you may want to leave a little more height on last year’s growth than normal.

 - Remove any remaining dead plant material from last year’s herbaceous ornamentals.
 If you don’t have a compost pile yet, now is the perfect time to start one.